 © Rebecca D. Dillon

 This DIY hair oil is ideal for dry or damaged hair.
 In addition to the moisturizing carrier oils in this hair care recipe, I also added rosemary essential oil to the formulation.
-Rosemary oil lends additional properties to this hair oil recipe.
+Rosemary oil lends additional properties to this recipe.
 It helps to stimulate hair growth to get hair to grow faster by increasing circulation in the scalp.
 In addition, rosemary oil also helps to cleanse hair, alleviate dry scalp and dandruff, and increase shine.

-This hair oil recipe for dry hair yields about 1 oz. of product and will fit inside a 1 oz. glass bottle or plastic container.
+This recipe for dry hair yields about 1 oz. of product and will fit inside a 1 oz. glass bottle or plastic container.
 A little goes a long way!
 Therefore, this beauty product should last you some time.
 You only need a few drops on the ends in most cases.

 Homemade Hair Oil Ingredients:

 These are the ingredients necessary to make my moisturizing hair oil for dry and damaged hair: